AlinaBrode/am_lang/docs/plans.md

-* **Done** - new hashtags: junior, medium, senior, explanations
-  * article about visibility of variables
+* align tables with pictures in word trainer in some regular grid

 # Site
-* explore ways of making interactive js insets
-  * show our small projects in place: code + run result
-  * interaction: past code -> view results
-* align tables with pictures in word trainer in some regular grid
 * create a short on youtube (using veo?) for small_etudes_post_00
 * format small etudes in the same way as other projects on welcome page
 * duplicate our posts on site in our telegram channel